-- Our Action Plan for Learning (APL) goal is I will contribute to a positive school community.
-This goal will target belonging and connectedness as key values our staff and students can explore, engage in, and expand upon as our school community is returning to a more normal middle school experience through: - A focus on student growth (growth mindset) and the idea of building a community from individual classrooms to teams, to the school, and extending out to the community. - Recognizing personal strengths, attributes and values that can positively impact a community, especially in collaboration with others. - Members of our APL committee will make a presentation to the PAC in September - If students from other schools are involved in vandalism at our school, school administration will contact the schools of the students involved.
+- one of our Action Plan for Learning (APL) goals is The positive connections I make to my school community contribute to a sense of belonging.
+This goal will target belonging and connectedness as key values our staff and students can explore, engage in, and expand upon as our school community is returning to a more normal middle school experience through: - A focus on student growth (growth mindset), trust and the idea of building a community from individual classrooms, to teams, to the school, and extending out to the community. - Recognizing personal strengths, attributes and values that can positively impact a community, especially in collaboration with others. - members of our APL committee will make a presentation to the PAC in September - if students from other schools are involved in vandalism at our school, school administration will contact the schools of the students involved.
 CERA (Communities Embracing Restorative Action) will facilitate meetings between persons causing the harm, the person harmed, and the community at large.